 - 3.3.2 Width requirements within escape routes shall be as follows: - a) Width of all available escape routes: the total combined width of all available escape routes shall allow 8 mm/person for horizontal travel and 10 mm/person for vertical travel. - b) Widths of individual routes: the widths of individual escape routes shall be no less than 1200 mm for horizontal travel, and 1500 mm for vertical travel.
-See Paragraph 3.15.4 for widths of doors required for the passage of beds.
+See Paragraph 3.15.4 for widths of doors required for the passage of beds. - c) DELIBERATELY LEFT BLANK - d) DELIBERATELY LEFT BLANK

-- c) DELIBERATELY LEFT BLANK - d) DELIBERATELY LEFT BLANK - e) DELIBERATELY LEFT BLANK - f) Horizontal escape route with a single direction of escape: this shall be wide enough at any point to take the full occupant load from all contributing occupied spaces.
+- e) DELIBERATELY LEFT BLANK - f) Horizontal escape route with a single direction of escape: this shall be wide enough at any point to take the full occupant load from all contributing occupied spaces.
 However, the escape route may have its width increased progressively as it passes the exit from each occupied space (see Figure 3.4). - g) Horizontal escape route with two directions of escape: this shall have sufficient width for the full length of the route to allow for the occupant load from all contributing occupied spaces.
-However, this shall not apply if the requirements of Paragraph 3.7.13 e) are met for escape through adjacent firecells. - h) Intermediate floors: for firecells containing an intermediate floor, both the vertical and horizontal parts of the open path escape route shall be wide enough to take the full occupant load from all contributing occupied spaces. - i) Vertical safe paths serving firecells at more than one level: these shall have minimum widths at any point determined only by the largest total occupant load from any level passing that point in the direction of escape.
+However, this shall not apply if the requirements of Paragraph 3.7.13 e) are met for escape through adjacent firecells. - h) Intermediate floors: for firecells containing an intermediate floor, both the vertical and horizontal parts of the open path escape route shall be wide enough to take the full occupant load from all contributing occupied spaces. - i) Vertical safe paths widths: Vertical safe paths shall have minimum widths at any point determined only by the largest total occupant load passing that point in the direction of escape from: - i) any single level (where not part of an intermediate floor firecell). - ii) all levels in a firecell where it spans more than one level (i.e. intermediate floors).

-In vertical safe paths it is not necessary to provide for cumulative occupant load as the escape route passes each floor level.
+- A stair may have more than one firecell entering it at any level.
+Here the combined occupancy entering the stair from all firecells should be used. - In vertical safe paths it is not necessary to provide for cumulative occupant load as the escape route passes each floor level provided those floor levels are separate firecells.

-- i) DELIBERATELY LEFT BLANK - k) Basements: if an escape route from upper floors is joined at the level of a final exit by an escape route from a basement or lower floors, the escape route width at the point they combine shall be increased to accommodate the occupant loads from both directions (see Figure 3.5).
+- j) DELIBERATELY LEFT BLANK - k) Basements: if an escape route from upper floors is joined at the level of a final exit by an escape route from a basement or lower floors, the escape route width at the point they combine shall be increased to accommodate the occupant loads from both directions (see Figure 3.5).